timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 ### Approaches from hard-won experience

-* Make as few changes as possible to get untested production code under test, first cut of tests will likely be fragile.
+* Make as few changes as possible to get untested production code under test.
+The first cut of tests will likely be fragile.
-* It's more important that legacy in production continues to behave as is it currently does than that it behaves as originally specified.
+* It's more important that legacy code that is already in production continues to behave as it currently does than that it behaves as originally specified.
 People and downstream systems may now rely on that "incorrect" behaviour.
 * Does the organisation (culture, systems, pressures etc.) cause bad code to be created?
 If you don't fix that then you will always get more "legacy" code.
-* The importance of competent technical leadership within an organisation.
+* The importance of competent technical leadership within an organisation for preventing the build up of catastrophic levels of technical debt.
-* Quantify the cost of problems with code.
-E.g. you are losing 1/5 dev days to coping with the bad.
+* When communicating, quantify the cost of problems with the legacy code.
+E.g. "you are losing 1 in 5 developer-days to coping with bugs introduced due to the lack of automated regression tests".
 * Have the hard conversations with the business about the cost of fixing the mess.
 * Doing a rewrite is (almost) always the wrong answer.
 * Get small wins, even if you are facing a huge challenge.